harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

 4. **DO NOT** modify without testing with real password reset links
 5. **DO NOT** assume success - handle all error cases
 6. **DO NOT** call updateUser immediately after code detection - wait for session to stabilize
-7. **DO NOT** trust updateUser to always resolve - use timeout wrapper
+7. **DO NOT** trust updateUser to always resolve - use direct API call instead
+8. **DO NOT** remove the 2-second delay - session needs time to establish

 ---